-Such foreigners also have to register their stay with the police (with some exceptions).
+Foreigners also have to register their stay with the police (with some exceptions).
 A visa/residence permit is not required for performing employment activities within the territory of the Czech Republic.

-(b) Foreign employee - a citizen of any country other than an EU member state
+(a) Foreign employee - a citizen of any country other than an EU member state